City suffragettes fought for the vote

 This article appeared in the Haverhill Gazette on May 19, 1990.
 The article was written by Jim LeNane, who was a staff writer at the Gazette.
 “Haverhill, being an old settlement with a history of cultural enlightenment,” Mr. LeNane wrote, “could be expected to be among the places where women received the franchise early.”
 To read the article, please click the link below.

-The League of Women Voters is a nonpartisan political organization that encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
-Since 1920, it has fought to improve our systems of government and impact public policies.
-The League is a grassroots organization; its enduring strength and importance comes from its inimitable decentralized structure that works at the local, state, and national levels.
+LWV-GH is, like its namesake, a nonpartisan political organization that encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
+Since 1920, the League of Women Voters has fought to improve our systems of government and impact public policies.
+LWVGH is a local grassroots offshoot of LWV; its strength and importance comes from its unique decentralized structure that works in harmony with our state and national organizations.